gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 it is considered bigger.
 This is correct based on the dictionary order.

 {{% defaultNote %}}
-This can be proved if you pupils look up both "robin" and "blackbird" in the dictionary.
+This can be proved if your pupils look up both "robin" and "blackbird" in the dictionary.
 {{% /defaultNote %}}